portworx/px-docs/run-with-kubernetes.md

 * Note that the volume-plugin-dir is provided as a shared mount option in the docker run command for PX container.

-### Step 3: Include PX as a VolumeSpec
+## Try it out with NGINX

-Include PX as a volume spec in the K8s spec file.
+To use PX with your applications deployed via Kubernetes, include PX as a volume spec in the K8s spec file.

 Under the `spec` section of your spec yaml file, add a `volumes` section.
 For example: